Abstract

 Key Findings

-- Consistent performance degradation from high-resource to low-resource languages across all models
+- Consistent performance degradation from high-resource to low-resource languages across all models, with particularly notable challenges in African languages like Wolof, Yoruba, and Zulu

-- Reasoning-enhanced training yields inconsistent benefits across different languages
+- Reasoning-enhanced training yields inconsistent benefits across different language families and geographic regions

 Citation